m-ruiz21/vRun/README.md

 This will:
 1) Clone repo into your directory
 2) Give permissions to run vRun
-3) uUpdate vRun and add it to PATH (so you can run it anywhere)
+3) Update vRun and add it to PATH (so you can run it anywhere)

 # Dependencies
 **gtkwave**  - used to display waveforms"